Healthy body image role models are tough to find, let alone meet. Especially in Diet Culture.

-1. Virgie Tovar (https://www.virgietovar.com/): She’s an author and expert on weight discrimination and body image.
+- Virgie Tovar (https://www.virgietovar.com/) is an author and expert on weight discrimination and body image.
 She’s also relatable and fun.

 “When we reconnect with our body, it doesn’t just mean we may have more confidence or a better relationship to the mirror.
 It means we reconnect to the information superhighway that is our body.
 It means we reconnect to what our bodies are telling us – not just about food or hunger – about everything.”

-2. Christy Harrison (https://christyharrison.com) is an anti-diet, Health At Every Size informed, Registered Dietician, podcaster, and author.
+- Christy Harrison (https://christyharrison.com) is an anti-diet, Health At Every Size-informed registered dietician, podcaster, and author.

-3. Alissa Rumsey, RD (https://alissarumsey.com/) helps people “free themselves of the shame and pain of chronic dieting so they can live their most unapologetic, liberated lives.”
+- Alissa Rumsey, RD (https://alissarumsey.com) is a registered dietician who helps people “free themselves of the shame and pain of chronic dieting so they can live their most unapologetic, liberated lives.”

 As she says, “the more you trust your body with food, the more you start to trust yourself in other areas of your life.”

-Lindo is an author, professor, speaker, social activist, and outspoken proponent for global body positivity.
+- Lindo Bacon, PhD (https://lindobacon.com) is an author, professor, speaker, social activist, and outspoken proponent for global body positivity.
+She is a pioneer!